keesschollaart81/vsts-arm-outputs/Marketplace.md

 You can off course output your secrets as string but then these values might be exposed in logfiles (and visible via the Azure Portal as well)

+### Telemetry

+From version 5.x onwards this task sends some data to my Application Insights.
+You can opt-out by adding a variable in your pipeline with the name 'arm-outputs-notelemetry'

+The thinks I track to improve/monitor this task are: the type of host/os, the version and duration of this task and the message/callstack of exceptions when they occur.
+I will never send things like name/value of your tenant, subscription, resource-group or your ARM Outputs.
+Please don't just take my word but check [the code](https://github.com/keesschollaart81/vsts-arm-outputs/) and see the actual [deployment pipeline history](https://caseonline.visualstudio.com/ARM%20Outputs/_release?definitionId=1) for any (recent) version.

 ### Complex outputs

 If your output is not a single value but a complex type, like: